hermanea/portfolio-webpage/README.md

 ## Description

-This project was aimed to flex my newly learned HTML and CSS skills and apply some unique traits to elements in the webpage.
+With this project I aimed to flex my newly learned HTML and CSS skills and apply some unique traits to elements in the webpage.
+This is a portfolio of some of my first work as a web developer.

 ## Installation